 Scientific advances means that there are many more medications for ailments than ever before.
 However, all drugs carry some side effects, and the degree of severity and length of time a patient suffers these side effects varies patient to patient.
-Hair loss is temporarily caused by a large number of commonly prescribed medications.
-Patients are often unaware that taking a drug can not only trigger the onset of male pattern baldness and female pattern hair loss but also lead to permanent hair loss.

 Doctors sometimes do not mention hair loss as a side effect because some deem it ‘cosmetic’ so it is always sensible read the small print in the drug manufacturer’s warnings.
 If in doubt, you should ask your pharmacist to explain things fully to you.